 Reason What It Means What You Can Provide To Appeal The Chargeback Goods/services not received or only partially received The Cardmember claims to have not received (or only partially received) the goods/services.
-Physical Delivery (e.g., Internet Physical Delivery, Mail Order): Signed Proof of Delivery including emails photographs, delivery date, full Cardmember billing address and full shipping address of the recipient, or Proof that the services were provided an the dates the services were provided, or Completion of work order approved in writing by the Cardmember showing the Cardmember received the services and dates that the services were used/ provided, or Proof that a Credit which directly offsets the Disputed Charge has already been processed.
+Physical Delivery (e.g., Internet Physical Delivery, Mail Order): Signed Proof of Delivery including emails, photographs, delivery date, full Cardmember billing address and full shipping address of the recipient, or Proof that the services were provided and the dates the services were provided, or Completion of work order approved in writing by the Cardmember showing the Cardmember received the services and dates that the services were used/provided, or Proof that a Credit which directly offsets the Disputed Charge has already been processed.
 For Card Not Present Transactions where the Goods are picked up at the Program Merchant's Location: Cardmember signature on the pick-up form as well as additional proof to demonstrate that the identity of the Cardmember was verified at the time of pick-up.
-Service Provider (e.g., Telecommunications, Internet Electronic Delivery): Include proof that the services were provided (including emails, photographs and screen prints showing where the Cardmember received services, dates th services were used, and proof of digital content delivery (e.g., music or software or Include proof that the Cardmember's IP address at the time of purchase matches the IP address where the digital goods were downloaded, or Include proof the Cardmember's email address provided at the time of purchase matches the email address used to delive the digital goods, or Include proof that the Merchant's websit was accessed by the Cardmember for services after the Transaction Date, or Include a description of the digital goods or Include a date and time the digital goods were downloaded.
+Service Provider (e.g., Telecommunications, Internet Electronic Delivery): Include proof that the services were provided (including emails, photographs, and screen prints showing where the Cardmember received services, dates that services were used, and proof of digital content delivery (e.g., music or software), or Include proof that the Cardmember's IP address at the time of purchase matches the IP address where the digital goods were downloaded, or Include proof the Cardmember's email address provided at the time of purchase matches the email address used to deliver the digital goods, or Include a date and time the digital goods, or